What you need to know about data privacy compliance

 While the DCAI 2022 has been tabled for now, the changes will impact Canada's private sector privacy law and provide new rules for the responsible development and deployment of artificial intelligence (AI).

 Staying a step ahead, the province of Quebec has enacted their own comprehensive framework: An Act to modernize legislative provisions for the protection of personal information.
-For businesses, the new provisions include everything from designating a person in charge of data protection and reporting confidentiality incidents to the Commission d’accès à l’information (CAI) du Québec, to notifying the CAI before implementing any biometric technologies.
+For organizations, the new provisions include everything from designating a person in charge of data protection and reporting confidentiality incidents to the Commission d’accès à l’information (CAI) du Québec, to notifying the CAI before implementing any biometric technologies.

 Other states including Utah, Colorado, Connecticut, Virginia, Pennsylvania, New Jersey, and Ohio, have also followed suit, having either implemented their own laws or are currently in the process of passing new privacy regulations.